The Seven Husbands of Evelyn Hugo: Editions

 The Seven Husbands of Evelyn Hugo was released in hardcover on June 1, 2017, by Atria Publishing Group.
 By June 13, the novel was released in paperback, Audible audio, and Kindle edition.
 The Seven Husbands of Evelyn Hugo was also translated for print into Spanish, Portuguese, Polish, Serbian, Greek, Turkish, Lithuanian, Swedish, Croatian, Czech, French, Slovak, Hungarian, German, Dutch, Italian, Bulgarian, Ukrainian, Russian, Icelandic, Hebrew, Vietnamese and Chinese.

 Adaptations

 Cancelled television adaptation

 In 2019, Freeform and Fox 21 Television Studios picked up the rights for development.
 Jennifer Beals and Ilene Chaiken, who worked on The L Word, were to produce the show.
 Reid was to work on the show as a screenwriter.
 In June 2021, Reid confirmed in an interview that the rights were no longer owned by Freeform and would be produced on another platform.
 She said she felt "really good with the direction that it's going in".

 Film adaptation

 On March 24, 2022, it was announced that Netflix will be adapting the novel into a feature film with Liz Tigelaar writing and Margaret Chernin executive producing.
 The film was slated to be directed by Leslye Headland, but in a January 2025 interview with Variety, Headland said she "was no longer working on [the] project."
+In June 2026, Anna Kendrick was brought in to replace Headland.